17 Things You Should Know Before Renting a Car in Portugal

 11. Driver’s minimum age

 This detail matters a lot when you want to rent a car.
-Just as when you hire insurance for your car, the age of the driver counts for the final rental price.
+Just as when you hire insurance for your car, the driver’s age is factored into the final rental price.

 You might be a 22-year-old driver with an exemplary driving record, but this means nothing to the rental car companies.

-Most companies charge a “minor driver” fee that in some cases can be as high as 35 euros per rental day.
-Also, sometimes there is a minimum age to rent a car.
+Most companies charge a “minor driver” fee, which can be as high as 35 euros per rental day.
+Additionally, there may be a minimum age requirement to rent a car.

 12. Should you pay extra for GPS?

-Most rental companies offer extra services and gadgets for an additional fee.
+Most rental companies offer additional services and accessories for an extra fee.
 And GPS is the most common one out there.
 After all, no one wants to get lost and waste time and gasoline, right?!

 But nowadays, your phone is more than enough for that.